 Encourage your fifth grader to stay fit this summer by joining them for a run or a bike ride — around the neighborhood, at a nearby track, or on a trail.
 Your child may be focused on their friends these days, but they still want to spend time with you.
 So be a healthy role model, and you’ll be helping your child academically, too.
 Kids who are physically fit perform better on cognitive tests than kids who are sedentary.
 MRI scans show that the hippocampus — a brain region that contributes to spatial reasoning and memory — is, on average, 12 percent larger in children who exercise regularly.

 Make screen time count

 If you struggle to get your child to stop playing video games, it may help to know that some games give kids practice in important skills that help them succeed at school.
 Experts say games like Fortnite involve teamwork, collaboration, strategic thinking, spatial understanding, and imagination.
-If your child prefers gaming to reading, guide him toward games that build learning skills and books with a gaming theme, such as Ready Player One by Ernest Cline and Warcross by Marie Lu.
-Let his favorite video games inspire art projects, cooking, and exercise time (flossing competition, anyone?).
-And when he’s not playing, encourage your child to try Scratch, a free program for learning how to code your own games and interactive stories.
+If your child prefers gaming to reading, guide them toward games that build learning skills and books with a gaming theme, such as Ready Player One by Ernest Cline and Warcross by Marie Lu.
+Let your child’s favorite video games inspire art projects, cooking, and exercise time (flossing competition, anyone?).
+And when they’re not playing, encourage your child to try Scratch, a free program for learning how to code your own games and interactive stories.

 Start a business